-Over the years, Incentive Canada, which has always been held in the summer, has showcased Canada’s extraordinary destinations and experiences, giving international corporate clients and agencies the chance to enjoy world-class activities like getting nose-to-nose with polar bears, discovering the charm of French-Canadian sugar shacks, enjoying the thrill of a whale-watching tour, ziplining above a mountain of trees, and taking in an afternoon of treatments at a floating spa.
+Over the years, Incentive Canada, which has always been held in the summer, has showcased Canada’s extraordinary destinations and experiences, giving international corporate clients and agencies the chance to get nose-to-nose with polar bears, discover the charm of French-Canadian sugar shacks, enjoy the thrill of a whale-watching tour, zipline above a mountain of trees and take in an afternoon of treatments at a floating spa.

-So, what can incentive buyers expect during the week?
-Among the offerings, guests will enjoy the thrill of North Vancouver’s Capilano Suspension Bridge.
-Before the gates open to the public, they will be invited to have breakfast followed by an exclusive excursion with centuries of history behind it.
-They will be inspired as they cross the glowing suspension bridge, with the canyon and Capilano River illuminated with some 500,000 lights below, journey into the magical rainforest and venture from one towering 1,300-year-old Douglas-fir tree to another on a canopy walk unlike any other in the world.
+So, what did that look like?
+Among the offerings, guests enjoyed the thrill of North Vancouver’s Capilano Suspension Bridge before gates opened to the public.
+They kicked off their morning with a hearty breakfast followed by an exclusive excursion with centuries of history behind it.
+They crossed the glowing suspension bridge in the crisp morning air on a private guided tour, with majestic eagles soaring above them and the canyon and Capilano River illuminated with some 500,000 lights below.
+Guests also journeyed through the magical rainforest and ventured from one towering 1,300-year-old Douglas-fir tree to another during a canopy walk that’s unlike any other in the world.

-Buyers will gain a glimpse into how locals live through authentic experiences.
-At the Squamish Lil’wat Cultural Centre, they will enjoy a private ceremonial feast inspired by First Nations culinary tradition, which includes dishes like freshly baked Bannock bread, steamed clams and mouthwatering wild salmon — as well as a hands-on drum-making activity and the chance to hear first-hand stories from Cultural Ambassadors.
+Buyers also immersed themselves in the local culture through authentic experiences.
+At the Squamish Lil’wat Cultural Centre, they enjoyed a private ceremonial feast inspired by First Nations culinary tradition, which included dishes like freshly baked Bannock bread, steamed clams and mouthwatering wild salmon.
+They also watched memorable performances of dance and music.

-Incentive Canada guests will also be immersed in wellness at the world-class Scandinave Spa, a calming oasis tucked into a forest that offers the ancient practice of hydrotherapy that consists of a hot-cold-relax circuit of outdoor baths, indoor solariums, saunas, steam rooms and more.
-In addition, they will enjoy après ski drinks and dinner at the acclaimed Bearfoot Bistro, which will include a lesson in champagne sabering, a tour of the impressive, 20,000-bottle wine cellar, an elegant multi-course dinner and a flight of vodka in the world’s coldest vodka tasting room.
+Incentive Canada guests relaxed at the world-class Scandinave Spa, a calming oasis tucked into a forest.
+They bonded and created new memories as they took part in the ancient practice of hydrotherapy, which consists of a hot-cold-relax circuit of outdoor baths, indoor solariums, saunas, steam rooms and more.
+In addition, they also enjoyed après ski drinks at Garibaldi Lift Co. and dinner at the acclaimed Bearfoot Bistro, which included an elegant multi-course dinner and a flight of vodka in the world’s coldest vodka tasting room.

-“No one does winter incentives quite like Vancouver and Whistler,” says Jennifer Attersall, director of incentive travel at Destination Canada.
+“No one does winter incentives quite like Vancouver and Whistler,” says Jennifer Attersall, Director of Incentive Travel at Destination Canada.
 “Slope-side fun, spa retreats and cultural experiences are just some of the endless ways to wow top performers on an incentive getaway to these incredible destinations.
-We’re thrilled to share a glimpse into what Canada has to offer.”
+We're thrilled that we could provide a glimpse into what Canada has to offer.”